Skip to main content

 Yes.
 Existing deposit accounts (checking, savings, money market, CDs) can be retitled to your revocable living trust.
 Visit a Camden National Bank banking center with your Certification of Trust and trustee identification.
 The process does not require closing and reopening the account if the same SSN or EIN is used.
 IRA and HSA accounts cannot be retitled to a trust.

 Yes.
-Camden National Wealth Management provides trust and estate administration services, including serving as corporate Trustee, Co-Trustee, Agent for Trustee, executor, or personal representative.
+Camden National Wealth Management provides trust and estate administration services, including serving as corporate Trustee, Co-Trustee, Agent for Trustee, or personal representative.
 The division manages personal trusts, charitable trusts, insurance trusts, special needs trusts, revocable living trusts, and irrevocable trusts.
-The team includes Chartered Financial Analysts, estate planning attorneys, and CTFA trust specialists.
+As a nationally chartered trust operation, it has authority to administer trusts and estates throughout the United States.
+The team includes Chartered Financial Analysts (CFA) and Certified Trust and Fiduciary Advisors (CTFA).
 Contact the Wealth Management team at 800-224-5166.

 Yes.
 A trust can be named as beneficiary on Traditional IRA and Roth IRA accounts at Camden National Bank.
 Contact a banking center at 800-860-8821 to request the IRA Beneficiary Designation form.
 You will need to provide the trust name, date established, and tax identification number.
 IRA accounts cannot be retitled to a trust -- beneficiary designation is the only transfer method.

 Camden National Wealth Management provides investment management, goals-based financial planning, and trust and estate services to individual and institutional clients in Maine and throughout the United States.
-The team includes Chartered Financial Analysts, estate planning attorneys, CTFA trust specialists, and financial planners averaging 25 years of experience.
-Services include serving as corporate Trustee, Co-Trustee, Agent for Trustee, executor, or personal representative.
+The team includes Chartered Financial Analysts (CFA) and Certified Trust and Fiduciary Advisors (CTFA).
+Services include serving as corporate Trustee, Co-Trustee, Agent for Trustee, or personal representative.
 Contact the Wealth Management team at 800-224-5166.

 Sources